exasol/transformers-extension/doc/user_guide/user_guide.md

      * Note that, `k` number of answers are not guaranteed.
      * If there are not enough options in the context, it might return less than `top_k` answers, see the [top_k parameter of QuestionAnswering](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.QuestionAnsweringPipeline.__call__.topk).

-The inference results are presented with predicted _ANSWER_, confidence _SCORE_, and _RANK_ columns, combined with the inputs used when calling this UDF.
+The output presents the input columns passed to the UDF plus additional columns containing the inference results, i.e. the predicted _ANSWER_, confidence _SCORE_, and _RANK_.

 If `top_k` > 1, each input row is repeated for each answer.